-Many of us try to care for the environment by recycling the materials we can, cooking in a way that leads to less food waste or driving an electric car.
+Many of us try to care for the environment by recycling the materials we can, cooking in a way that leads to less food waste or by driving an electric car.
 When it comes to making your energy usage more sustainable, however, it can be hard to know how to increase the share of renewable sources in the electricity that you use.

 Because while society is increasing its electrification, with cars playing a key part of the green transition, an increased demand for electricity can lead to a significant strain on the grid.

-We believe that with bi-directional charging, electric cars can have the potential to contribute to an easing of this strain while plugged in - together with many other electric cars forming a virtual powerplant.
-It can also help power your own home energy needs and, when unplugged, become a battery on wheels powering your life on the go – for your cookout, power tools or music system.
+We believe that with bi-directional charging, electric cars can have the potential to contribute to an easing of this strain while plugged in – together with many other electric cars forming a virtual powerplant.
+It can also help power your own home energy needs and, when unplugged, become a battery on wheels powering your life on the go – for your outdoor cooking, power tools or music system.

 The first Volvo car with bi-directional charging